vplesko/OrbLang/docs/pages/control_flow.md

 To write anything more than simple calculations, we need a way to control the execution flow of our program.
 This is where control flow instructions come into play.

 We will explore them in the following sections.
-All of them are actually macros defined in **base.orb**.
+All of them are macros defined in **base.orb**.
 At some later point, we will learn how to write our own macros.